panyam/blog/content/blog/goodbye-nextjs-hello-s3gen.md

 This resultant css file is loaded from our base template - in `templates/CommonPageHeader.html`.

+## Deployment

+The `Load` method builds all artifacts onto the `OutputDir` folder.
+Static folders are not copied by default.
+Also (inspired by Hugo), the `OutputDir` is not first deleted.
+This allows any manual addition of resources into the output directory.

 ## And more

 There is a lot more to S3Gen.
 Head over to the [S3Gen documentation page](https://pkg.go.dev/github.com/panyam/s3gen) to learn more.